zaiisao/Documentation/en/Audio Broadcast/start_live_audio_unity.md

 ## Run the project

 Run the project in Unity.
-When you set the role as the broadcaster and successfully join a voice broadcast, you can hear the voice of yourself in the app.
-When you set the role as the audience and successfully join a voice broadcast, you can hear the voice of the broadcaster in the app.
+When you set the role as the broadcaster and successfully join an audio broadcasting, you can hear the voice of yourself in the app.
+When you set the role as the audience and successfully join an audio broadcasting, you can hear the voice of the broadcaster in the app.